 "Chestnut or chocolate colors have warm tones to them to counteract the cool undertones in olive skin to give it a glowing look," Hazan says.

 Not ready for all-over chestnut tones?
-Add face-framing chestnut highlights instead like Penelope Cruz.
+Add face-framing chestnut highlights instead like Ashley Graham.

 "Mocha is a balanced neutral shade of warm and cool and complements most skin tones, but especially olive complexions," Papanikolas says.